Portrayal of East Asians in American film and theater: Bao (2018)

 Bao is one of Pixar's animated shorts produced in 2018 and directed by Domee Shi.
-It portrays the importance of family and culture in the Chinese American community.
-The plot surrounds a story about a Chinese mother who creates a baby dumpling that comes to life to help her cope with the loneliness and grief in missing her son who has grown up.
+It portrays the importance of family and culture in a Chinese Canadian community.
+The plot concerns a story about a Chinese Canadian mother who creates a baby dumpling that comes to life to help her cope with the loneliness and grief in missing her son who has grown up.

 Other examples in Western media

-A prominent example of the whitewashing of Asian roles is the 1970s TV series, Kung Fu, in which the leading character—a Chinese monk and martial arts master who fled China after having accidentally slain the emperor's nephew—is portrayed by European-American actor, David Carradine.
+A prominent example of the whitewashing of Asian roles is the 1970s TV series Kung Fu, in which the leading character—a Chinese monk and martial arts master who fled China after having accidentally slain the emperor's nephew—is portrayed by European-American actor David Carradine.
 The film Dragon: The Bruce Lee Story describes to some extent the struggles that ensued when Hollywood moguls attempted to cast Bruce Lee in the starring role of Caine but were overruled.
 American actress Emma Stone played a half-Asian character in the film Aloha.
 In the film Cloud Atlas every major male character in the Korean story line was played by a non-Asian actor made up in yellowface makeup.

 Michael Derrick Hudson, an American poet, used a Chinese female pen name.